 When researching a trip I always love to plan outfits and look for recommendations for what I need to pack for backpacking.
 My first backpacking trip was around South-East Asia and I made many rookie packing errors.
 I overpacked, everything was far too heavy, it was a nightmare finding things and I didn’t have much room to buy more stuff.
-Having lived in Thailand and travelled a lot of time travelling and packing for South East Asia over the last 5 years, I have created a South East Asia packing list for females.
+Having lived in Thailand and spent a lot of time travelling and packing for South East Asia holidays over the last 5 years, I have created a South East Asia packing list for females.
 Whether your packing for 3 months or 3 weeks I have a packing guide for you.

 First things first….A backpack – while suitcases might appear easier with wheels and you don’t have to carry them, in reality a backpack is a better idea.
 South East Asian cities have mostly uneven pavements blocked by street food vendors, restaurants spilling out onto the sidewalks, clothing stalls and people haggling and queuing which makes trying to get a suitcase down the road very tough work.
 Sand and suitcases also rarely mix and hopping on and off boats and ferries is much easier with a backpack.
 I currently use a 40L Dry Bag as my backpack, really similar to this Aquafree Dry Bag, 40L – Blue from Amazon.
 I love that it rolls down so if I have less items I can make it even smaller and I’ve also used this as hand luggage for various trips too.

 Backpacking Packing List for Females: South East Asia

 Dresses – I love short summery beach ones like this and long maxis like this Floral Print Split Maxi Party Dress for classier nights to sky bars and covering up for temple visits.